The Honors College at Shoreline

 - Thoughtful application essay that outlines your accomplishments and goals

 - Optional test scores for relevant placement into college level English: Directed Self Placement (DSP), Smarter Balanced, or ACT or SAT

-- Deadline: We accept applications throughout the year, yet the Honors College admits students for fall and winter quarters only.
-For Winter 2019 applications, the priority deadline is Thursday, December 20, 2018; final deadline is Thursday, January 3, 2019.
+- Deadline: We accept applications throughout the year, yet the Honors College admits students for fall, winter and Spring quarters only.
+For Spring 2019 applications, the priority deadline is Monday, March 25, 2018; final deadline is Monday, April 1, 2019.